 I actually grew up in Georgetown, Guyana, South America with my mother, father and my younger brother.
 If you know anything at all about cricket, you may have heard of my father, the legendary West Indian cricketer, Milton Pydana.
 My mother, Audrey Pydana, was a nurturer - both privately and professionally.
 She was the Head of Nursing at a local hospital until her untimely passing when I was a teenager.

 As a Scientist….

 I was like a lot of college students - I worked odd jobs to pay bills and have a little cash on me (and I do mean very little cash).
-I put myself through college as a full time student by working and saving, even sleeping on the floor, and within 4 years, I graduated with a degree in Clinical Laboratory Science.
+I put myself through college as a full time student by working and saving, even sleeping on the floor, and at times having to decide if I'll spend what little money I had on gas or food.
+I took classes even during the summers and within 4 years, I graduated with a degree in Clinical Laboratory Science.

 After college, I guess you can say I followed in my mother’s footsteps - I worked in a hospital serving and helping people, too.
 No, not as the Head of Nursing.
-I helped couples suffering with infertility to conceive and did clinical lab testing… that is until my husband and I relocated to the Atlanta metro area with our son.
+I helped couples suffering with infertility to conceive via Assisted Reproductive Technologies and did clinical lab testings… that is until my husband and I relocated to the Atlanta metro area with our son.

 As a Mother...